google/ExoPlayer/index.md

 ## News ##

-Read news, hints and tips on the [ExoPlayer developer blog](https://medium.com/google-exoplayer).
+Read news, hints and tips on the [developer blog](https://medium.com/google-exoplayer).

 ## Documentation ##